brabster/tw-site-mkdocs/docs/posts/2024-05-21-cdc-with-aws-dms/index.md

 Once these roles are set up, the DMS endpoints can be created.
 A source endpoint referencing the RDS cluster, credentials and database name, and a target referencing the bucket.

 The S3 endpoint has some options around partitioning and transactions.
-I added `"TimestampColumnName": "txn_commit_timestamp"` to my S3 settings to add a commit timestamp column to each captured row, replicating what I've seen in my real-world use cases.
+I added `"TimestampColumnName": "transaction_commit_timestamp"` to my S3 settings to add a commit timestamp column to each captured row, replicating what I've seen in my real-world use cases.

 ### Serverless Replication